ESIPFed/data-help-desk/docs/for_volunteers/user_interaction/user_interaction.md

 The amount of time a user interacts with a help desk can vary depending on the complexity of their question, the type of issue they're experiencing, and the level of support required.
-By following these guidelines, you can tailor your help desk's response to meet the needs of each user and provide effective support for managing research data.
-Here are some general guidelines:

-## Average interaction time
+## Average user interaction time

 1. **Simple questions**: 1-5 minutes (e.g., clarifying a process or providing basic information)